 Shaye lives in West Niagara but was born in raised in Hamilton.
 She loves spending time outdoors with her two dogs.
 Shaye is passionate about bringing high quality care to the children, teens and families that she works with.
 She brings that same passion to her work in educating the next generation of helpers through her part-time teaching position at Niagara College.

 Shaye is not accepting new clients at this time.

-If you’d like to connect with Lauren for a quick chat to see if she would be the right therapist for you, book your free consultation call and specify in the message you’d like to connect with her directly.
+If you would like to connect with Brenda for a quick chat to see if she would be the right therapist for you, book your free consultation and specify in the message you would like to connect with her directly.

 Ben Weinstock, B.A., CYCP

 Ben is an impassioned CYCP who brings experience from working in Ontario and Sydney, Australia.
 He is a graduate of The Child and Youth Care Studies program from Toronto Metropolitan University in 2012 and is a current member of the Ontario Association of Child and Youth Care Practitioners.
 His career trajectory includes The Sick Kids Centre for Community Mental Health, out of home care, Ontario Early Years and the HWDSB.